Muscle Loss as a Component of Aging

 • Older women should increase to 1 – 1.2g of protein per kilogram of body weight.

-Weight Maintenance
+Healthier Muscles and Weight Maintenance

 Maintaining a healthy weight is good for us at any age.
 Excess weight can impede mobility and make it difficult to maintain a positive attitude.
 While uncontrollable factors, like genetics, can influence weight, most people can focus on controllable factors, such as eating a balanced diet and exercising regularly.